percona/docs-home/docs/blog/posts/MySQL/percona-server-8.4.2-2-release.md

 categories:
   - MySQL
 tags:
-  - Percona Server for MySQl
+  - Percona Server for MySQL
 ---

 # Percona Server for MySQL 8.4.2-2 has been released